Cornell Chimes: The Cornell Chimes

 possible.
 The Cornell "Alma Mater" is played at the midday concert, and the "Cornell Evening Song" at the end of the evening concert.

 Each spring semester potential chimesmasters, "compets", undergo a rigorous ten-week competition to become a chimesmaster.
 The only requirement to compete is an ability to read music and the energy to climb the 161 steps to operate the playing clavier (there is no mechanical assistance).
 The first stage of competition requires that compets learn the three traditional Cornell pieces (the "Jenny McGraw Rag," the "Alma Mater," and the "Cornell Evening Song").
 Compets play a practice instrument, where the levers strike tuned bars with hammers (like a xylophone), allowing them to learn the instrument without the whole campus listening.
 To advance to the next round of competition, compets must demonstrate their mastery of the three songs, in addition to sight reading a piece.
 This audition is played on the main chimes console, but compets only press the dampers halfway, and therefore the chimes remain silent.
 Those who pass the silent audition move on to coached concerts, and then, finally, judged concerts, where compets take on the full responsibilities of a chimesmaster.

 The Cornell Chimes welcome visitors to all concerts.

 McGraw Tower

-In 1873 the chimes were moved from a ground-level playing stand to McGraw Hall.
+In 1873, the chimes were moved from a ground-level playing stand to McGraw Hall.
 In 1891, they were moved to their permanent home atop McGraw Tower, designed by Cornell alumnus William Henry Miller.
 The 173-foot (53 m) tower is Cornell's most prominent landmark and is adjacent to Uris Library.
 The tower is also home to an office, museum, practice room, and a restored 1875 Seth Thomas clock with a 14-foot pendulum.
 Visitors can still see the clockworks and pendulum, but the clock was linked to the Global Positioning System in 1999.

-Pranks

-On October 8, 1997, a pumpkin appeared atop the spire of McGraw Tower.
-How it was placed there is not publicly known.
-Because of the danger involved in retrieving it, administrators decided to leave it until it rotted and fell off.
-However, the pumpkin rapidly dried out in the cold air and remained on the tower until it was removed with a crane on March 13, 1998 (it was planned that Provost Don M. Randel would remove it, but in a practice run the crane basket was blown by a gust of wind and knocked the pumpkin off).
-Some people said a real pumpkin could not stay up that long without rotting and that it must be artificial.
-However, subsequent morphological, chemical, and DNA analysis by faculty members and undergraduates confirmed that it was indeed a pumpkin.

-In April 2005, a disco ball was attached to the top of the tower.
-A crane was hired to remove the offending orb, costing the university about $20,000.

-On December 1, 2019, a large Santa Claus hat was discovered on top of the tower.